 Other thriving areas include web and mobile apps for patients and doctors, Healthcare CRMs, healthcare analytics solutions, and BI services.
 If you are considering starting a business in the industry, Geomotiv’s technology experts can help you stay ahead of the curve and provide the most ambitious solutions.

 Find out more about our experience in developing a custom Healthcare CRM for one of the leading medical centers.

-These numbers come as no surprise as the move towards digitization unites new market entrants and traditional logistics providers.
+Such financial backing fuels the expansion trajectories of these companies and signals the significance of the transportation industry.
+Additionally, the move towards digitization unites new market entrants and traditional logistics providers.
 With the latest technology, companies automate back-office processes, improve inventory visibility and management, and reduce the number of human errors.